 |6||-||reserved (do not connect)|

 Galvanic isolation is currently not considered mandatory, as long as all devices are connected via thick wires.
+This might change in the future.

 The protocol for messages sent over CAN is not yet fully specified.
 It will be based on the ThingSet binary protocol.